Uncle Jack Charles: Revered Aboriginal actor and elder dies aged 79

 Celebrated Aboriginal Australian actor Uncle Jack Charles has died aged 79.

-Charles starred in prominent Australian films in a career spanning decades and is sometimes lauded as the father of Indigenous theatre.
+Charles starred in prominent Australian films in a career spanning decades and is lauded by many as the grandfather of Indigenous theatre.

-Having been taken from his parents as a baby and abused in state care, his work also canvassed how trauma had fuelled years of drug addiction and crime.
+Having been taken from his parents as a baby and abused in state care, his work also canvassed how trauma had led him to years of drug addiction and crime.

 Charles died peacefully on Tuesday in a Melbourne hospital after suffering a stroke, his publicist said.

+Warning for Aboriginal and Torres Strait Islander readers: this article contains images of someone who has died.
+His family has given permission to use his name and image.

-The Boon Wurrung, Dja Dja Wurrung, Woiwurrung and Yorta Yorta elder led a "remarkable life", the publicist said in a statement.
+The Boon Wurrung, Dja Dja Wurrung, Woiwurrung and Yorta Yorta elder led a "remarkable life", they said in a statement.

 "We are so proud of everything he has achieved...
 Elder, actor, musician, potter, activist, mentor, a household name and voice loved by all."